snazrul1/Shingho/README.md

 ## User Guide
 - Tutorials for using Shingho can be found [here](https://github.com/snazrul1/Shingho/tree/master/examples).

-## Developer Guide
+## Contributing
-- To contribute to the Shingho community, refer to the document [here](https://github.com/snazrul1/Shingho/tree/master/developer_gudelines).
+- Refer to the document [here](https://github.com/snazrul1/Shingho/tree/master/developer_gudelines) to help you get started on contributing to our project.

 ## LICENSE